Gothic hilted British infantry swords

-The gothic hilted swords were a family of swords carried by officers and some NCOs of the British Army between 1822 and the present day.
-They were primarily infantry swords, although they were also regulation pattern for some other officers such as surgeons and staff officers.
+The Gothic hilted swords are a family of swords carried by officers and some NCOs of the British Army between 1822 and the present day.
+They are primarily infantry swords, although they were also regulation pattern for some other officers such as surgeons and staff officers.
 The term "Gothic hilt" is derived from a perceived similarity between the curved bars of the guard and the arches found in Gothic architecture.
-They were elegant aesthetically pleasing weapons, although they were considered by some to be mediocre fighting swords.
+They are elegant aesthetically pleasing weapons, although considered by some to be mediocre fighting swords.
 The weapon and its variants had a very long service life.

-They were replaced ultimately by the 1897 pattern British infantry officer's sword, first having the 1822 pipe-back blade replaced by the 1845 fullered blade, then the 1845 type blade replaced by a new thrusting blade in 1892 and then receiving a new steel hilt in 1895, which was then updated slightly in 1897.
+They were replaced ultimately by the 1897 pattern British infantry officer's sword, first having the 1822 pipe-back blade replaced by the 1845 fullered blade, then the 1845-type blade replaced by a new thrusting blade in 1892 and then receiving a new steel hilt in 1895, which was then updated slightly in 1897.